Last updated on February 7th, 2023 at 01:38 pm

-The benefits of omega-3 supplements have always been intriguing to me because it is a supplement that I thought might be useful for improving cardiovascular health.
+The benefits of omega-3 supplements have always been intriguing to me because it is one supplement that I thought might be useful for improving cardiovascular health based on some clinical evidence.
 But as I reviewed before, the evidence seemed awfully weak.
-With this new study, there may be no evidence whatsoever supporting the use of omega-3 supplements, at least for cardiovascular disease.
+With these new studies, there still is little powerful evidence supporting the use of omega-3 supplements, at least for cardiovascular disease.

 What are omega-3 supplements?

-Omega 3 fatty acids are considered one of the “essential’ fatty acids” because they are important to normal growth in young children and animals, and because humans (and many other mammals) cannot biochemically manufacture omega-3 fatty acids.
-Generally, humans consume adequate amounts of the fatty acid and only rarely are required to take omega-3 supplements to maintain proper health.
+Omega-3 fatty acids are considered one of the “essential fatty acids” because they are important to normal growth in young children and animals, and because humans (and many other mammals) cannot biochemically manufacture omega-3 fatty acids.
+Generally, humans consume adequate amounts of fatty acids and only rarely are required to take omega-3 supplements to maintain proper health.

-Without getting into a lot of complex biochemistry, omega-3 oils are converted by various organs into key agents that are necessary for development and for regulating some aspects of the immune response.
-For example, omega-3 fatty acids are converted by enzymes into what is now known as eicosanoids–thromboxanes, prostacyclins, and the leukotrienes.
-Eicosanoids, which have numerous biological functions such as wound repair, typically have a short lifespan in the blood–they are quickly metabolized by enzymes.
+Without getting into a lot of complex biochemistry, omega-3 oils are converted by various organs into key agents that are necessary for physiological development and for regulating some aspects of the immune response.
+For example, omega-3 fatty acids are converted by enzymes into what is now known as eicosanoids — thromboxanes, prostacyclins, and leukotrienes.
+Eicosanoids, which have numerous biological functions such as wound repair, typically have a short lifespan in the blood — they are quickly metabolized by enzymes.
 However, if the rate of synthesis exceeds the rate of metabolism, the excess eicosanoids may be dangerous.

-As I keep saying, the immune system is not some pathetic network in the body – it is quite robust and can only be damaged through chronic disease or malnutrition.
-A normal diet that includes the fatty acids is more than sufficient to keep that part of the immune system running very well.
+As I keep saying, the immune system is not some pathetic network in the body — it is quite robust and can only be damaged through chronic disease or malnutrition.
+A normal diet that includes fatty acids is more than sufficient to keep that part of the immune system running very well.
 It does not mean that taking omega-3 supplements will cause your immune system to be even better.
-That is a fallacy.
+You cannot boost your immune system.

 Additionally, omega-3 fatty acids are important for a number of bodily functions, including muscle activity, blood clotting, digestion, fertility, and cell division and growth.
 Specifically, DHA is important for brain development and function.